jorgecardleitao/private-jets/README.md

 the historical route of the ICAO number in https://globe.adsbexchange.com.
 This contains the sequence of `(latitude, longitude)` and other information.

-Details are available in the source code.
+Details are available in the source code, [src/legs.rs](./src/legs.rs).

 #### 6. Identify legs of a route